Eagle LogoPEPTIDE INITIATIVE

 Size

-One of the smallest peptides ever shown to trigger growth hormone release
+One of the smallest peptides ever shown to trigger a powerful hormonal response in the body

 Subcutaneous injection